CH-UICH-UI

 • A name (valid ClickHouse identifier, unique per connection)

-• A materialization (view or table)
+• A materialization (view, table, incremental, or materialized_view)

 • A target database (where the view/table is created)